-In conclusion, we remain optimistic regarding the long-term investment opportunities surrounding the Hodges Mutual Funds despite all the near-term uncertainty that has transpired in recent months.
-By offering five distinct mutual fund strategies that cover most major segments of the domestic equity market, we can serve the diverse needs of most financial advisors and individual investors.
-Our entire investment team of portfolio managers, analysts, and traders are rigorously studying companies, meeting with management teams, observing trends, and attempting to navigate today's volatile financial markets.
+In conclusion, we remain optimistic regarding the long-term investment opportunities surrounding the Hodges Mutual Funds.
+By offering four distinct mutual fund strategies covering most segments of the domestic equity market, we can serve most financial advisors’ and individual investors' diverse needs.
+Our entire investment team is rigorously studying companies, meeting with management teams, observing trends, and attempting to navigate today's ever-changing financial markets.
 Feel free to contact us directly if we can address any specific questions.

 The above discussion is based on the opinions of Eric Marshall, CFA, and is subject to change.
 It is not intended to be a forecast of future events, a guarantee of future results, and is not a recommendation to buy or sell any security.
 Portfolio composition and company ownership in the Hodges Funds are subject to daily change.

 The Fund’s investment objectives, risks, charges, and expenses must be considered carefully before investing.
 The statutory and summary prospectuses contain this and other important information about the Hodges Funds, and it may be obtained by calling 866-811-0224, or visiting www.hodgesmutualfunds.com.
 Read it carefully before investing.